aparthas3112/TPA_Classifier/README.md

   -load LOAD            Load previous query into dataframe
  ```

-`classifier_getcsv.py` is used to generate a dataframe that contains values for a set of psrcat parameters and the custom values for pulsar parameters measured with the MeerTIME data.
+`getcsv.py` is used to generate a dataframe that contains values for a set of psrcat parameters and the custom values for pulsar parameters measured with the MeerTIME data.

+Example usage for `getcsv.py`:
+`python getcsv.py -psrlist tpa_psrs.list -psrcat psrcat_params.list -custom custom_params.list -save saved_queries/classifier`

  ## todataframe.py
  ```
- usage: gsheet_dataframe.py [-h] [-sheetid SHEETID] [-sheetname SHEETNAME]
+ usage: todataframe.py [-h] [-sheetid SHEETID] [-sheetname SHEETNAME]
                       [-save SAVE]

 Generate dataframe from Google sheet (TPA Classifier)